dask/distributed/docs/source/journey.rst

 The user leaves this part of their code and the local variable ``z`` goes out of scope.
 The Python garbage collector cleans it up.
-This triggers a decremented reference on the client (we didn't mention this, but when we created the ``Future`` we also started a reference count.)
-If this is the only instance of a Future pointing to ``z`` then we send a message up to the scheduler that it is OK to release ``z``.
+This triggers a decremented reference on the client (we didn't mention this, but when we created the ``Task`` we also started a reference count.)
+If this is the only instance of a Task pointing to ``z`` then we send a message up to the scheduler that it is OK to release ``z``.
 The user no longer requires it to persist.

-The scheduler receives this message and, if there are no computations that might depend on ``z`` in the immediate future, it removes elements of this key from local scheduler state and adds the key to a list of keys to be deleted periodically.
+The scheduler receives this message and, if there are no computations that might depend on ``z`` in the immediate task, it removes elements of this key from local scheduler state and adds the key to a list of keys to be deleted periodically.
 Every 500 ms a message goes out to relevant workers telling them which keys they can delete from their local memory.
 The graph/recipe to create